Helping Hands-Harboring Hope

 Here's What is Happening Now

-SIGN UP EARLY!
-We need LOTS of volunteers to help with our holiday Red Kettle program.
-Each year we partner with the Salvation Army.
-Sign up for a 2-hour shift. read more...
+We had LOTS of volunteers help with our holiday Red Kettle program. as we partnered with the Salvation Army. read more...

 Thanks to our volunteers who have donated gift items for the shoeboxes.
 Aren't familier with OCC?
 Please visit Operation Christmas Child

 HH-HH elves were busy in December wrapping and delivering gifts to developmentally disabled adults at Lakemary Center in Olathe, KS.
 Thanks to Miles at Theater of the Imagination for helping us host a great Christmas party for the clients at the Day Services location.
 And a big thank you to Danny Dorrell for convincing Santa to visit the Lakemary work center location to greet clients and distribute gifts.